ErisMik/stephscript/README.md

 MIT License (See LICENSE.txt)

-This project is based off of [TrumpScript](https://github.com/samshadwell/TrumpScript) Thank you to [this post](https://softwareengineering.stackexchange.com/questions/165543/how-to-write-a-very-basic-compiler) for guiding my compiler actions
+This project is based off of [TrumpScript](https://github.com/samshadwell/TrumpScript)

+Thank you to [this post](https://softwareengineering.stackexchange.com/questions/165543/how-to-write-a-very-basic-compiler) for guiding my compiler actions

 And [this guide](http://lisperator.net/pltut/) for basically carrying me through this project

+And the the [nim docs](https://nim-lang.org/documentation.html) and [nim IRC](https://nim-lang.org/community.html) for helping me learn nim at the same time